FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 The ELD exemption allows drivers to continue using paper logs or timecards to record their HOS rather than the electronic logging device.
 This exemption is provided to reduce the regulatory burden on certain drivers, particularly those who operate smaller fleets or possess older vehicles without the technological requirements to connect with an ELD.

-Help drivers complete daily compliance tasks faster and more efficiently with Motive’s #1 ELD and top-rated Driver App.
-View driver logs, on-the-go duty status, and prevent unidentified trips.
+Complete daily compliance tasks faster and more efficiently with Motive’s #1 ELD and top-rated Driver App.